-If you plan on keeping your car for the rest of its useful life, the surefire way to make sure you have the right type of antifreeze in your vehicle is to go to the dealership and purchase some directly from the manufacturer.
+If you plan on keeping your car for the rest of its useful life, the surefire way to make sure you pick the right antifreeze to use in your vehicle is to go to the dealership and purchase some directly from the manufacturer.
 That way it will match exactly in color and chemical makeup, leaving nothing to chance and making sure your vehicle’s cooling system will stay working at top efficiency for years to come.
 Some such situation where this is a good idea is newer Ford vehicles with a gold color antifreeze, or GM vehicles that came with Dex-Cool.

 This option will also most likely be the most expensive option you have available, and there may be an off the shelf antifreeze you can use just as easily without harming your vehicle and save some money.
 At the end of the day, it is far more important to have the proper level of coolant in your vehicle, even if it is the “wrong type” or a bad mixture.
 Low coolant levels can cause immediate damage while the wrong type or mixed coolants will take a long time to cause problems.